bambambomm/bambambom/works/README.md

 # Works

-Visual works and personal explorations by **bambambom**.
+A collection of visual works by **bambambom**.

 ## Illustration
 ### Wave
-The wave of life, drawn in my own rhythm.
+A visual exploration of rhythm, flow, and life.

+- Wave 00
+- Wave 01